Follow our cybersecurity analyst curriculum

 • Using cryptography to protect data confidentiality.

-• Securing email (PGP, S/MIME) and web communications (SSL/TLS).
+• Secure emails (PGP, S/MIME) and web communications (SSL/TLS).

 • Cryptographic key management: Storage, distribution, and revocation.

-• Hands-on workshop: Implementing data encryption on a network.
+• Practical workshop: Implementation of data encryption on a network.

-• Objective: Learn to conduct penetration tests and audits to identify system weaknesses.
+• Objective: Learn to perform penetration tests and audits to identify weaknesses in systems.

-• Penetration testing process: Planning, reconnaissance, exploitation, post-exploitation.
+• Penetration test process: Planning, recognition, operation, post-exploitation.

-• Popular tools for penetration testing: Kali Linux, Metasploit, Burp Suite.
+• Popular tools for penetration tests: Kali Linux, Metasploit, Burp Suite.

-• Vulnerability analysis with tools such as Nessus, OpenVAS.
+• Vulnerability analysis with tools like Nessus, OpenVAS.

-• Hands-on workshop: Conducting a penetration test on a virtual machine.
+• Practical workshop: Performing a penetration test on a virtual machine.

-• Objective: Learn to secure applications and databases against attacks.
+• Objective: Learn how to secure applications and databases against attacks.

-• Main web application vulnerabilities: SQL Injection, XSS, CSRF, etc.
+• The main vulnerabilities of web applications: SQL Injection, XSS, CSRF, etc.

-• OWASP Top 10: Analysis and prevention of critical vulnerabilities.
+• OWASP Top 10: Critical Vulnerability Analysis and Prevention.

-• Application testing tools: Burp Suite, OWASP ZAP.
+• Application test tools: Burp Suite, OWASP ZAP.

 Afternoon: Database security